404notDeeksha/reactjs-interview-questions/README.md

 2. ### What is Single Page Application (SPA)?

    Single Page Application has only one web page.
-Whenever data is updated by user, it gets _dynamically rendered_ on page without a _full reload_. <br/> eg: When a page is switched via Navbar section on an app developed by react, page changes without reloading the page. here, `<Link>` doesnt reloads page while `<a>` does.
+Whenever data is updated by user, it gets _dynamically rendered_ on page without a _full reload_. <br/> Note: Multiple SPAs are SPAs only. eg. react app only has one single HTML file (index.html), whereas multipage apps have multiple HTML files.  <br/> eg: When a page is switched via Navbar section on an app developed by react, page changes without reloading the page. here, `<Link>` doesnt reloads page while `<a>` does.

 3. ### What are features of React?